-My One-Bag (30L) Gear System for Indefinite Four-Season Travel (2025 Edition)
+My One-Bag (30L) Packing List for Full-Time Four-Season Travel (2025 Edition)

-My One-Bag (30L) Gear System for Indefinite Four-Season Travel (2025 Edition)
+My One-Bag (30L) Packing List for Full-Time Four-Season Travel (2025 Edition)

 I've been one-bag traveling for years, having gradually whittled down to an everyday-sized 30L from a 55L.
 Ditching the suitcase has changed how I move: I can actually do things between checkout and late (cheap) flights (specially when Airbnbs won’t store luggage), and I can slip onto public transit from the airport without looking like an obvious tourist.
 On the plane, having a true everyday-sized backpack as my main bag keeps my leg space free and saves me from spontaneous gate-checks.
+(Read my reflections on why I’m drawn to one-bag, minimalist travel here).

 This packing list has held up across all kinds of weather, from humid, hot beach days in Hawaii to freezing, wind-shipped nights in the Atacama desert.
-Below is my current gear list for indefinite, four-season travel.
+Below is my current gear list for full-time, four-season travel.

 The interior of my packed main backpack, a Patagonia Refugio 30L.